 6. Clifton Beach

-Clifton Beach is a magical jewel and a tourist’s paradise.
+Cape Town isn’t short of coastline or beaches, but Clifton Beach is a magical jewel and a tourist’s paradise.

-These beaches have been recognized internationally for meeting stringent safety and environmental standards.
+Used by a nice mix of locals and visitors, the soft white sands of Clifton Beach have been recognized internationally for meeting stringent safety and environmental standards.

 This stunning beach is a 20-minute drive from the city center.